IBM/maximo-labs/MkDocs/apm_8.8/docs/matrix.md

 ## Config Matrix version

-We have by default configuration(include the category cell color/default version etc) for matrix versions, but those configuration can also be changed.
+We have by default configuration(including the Matrix cell category color/default version etc) for matrix versions, but those configuration can also be customized per business requirements.
+By default, High End of life with Criticality A/B are marked as High risk assets with red color, but for a short/mid-term maintainence plan, we can also add a new Matrix cell category color 'Medium High' to pay attentions.
 For this execise, we will change the cell color.

 `Action:`
 1. Click the Config icon in the top right corner